-In the chart on the right, the true White "data range" from 14 to 26 (22 units) is actually physically longer (the length of the box) than the much longer Black "data range" which goes from 10 to 50 (40 units).
+(13c) In the chart on the right, the true White axis from 15 to 30 (15 units) is actually physically longer (the length of the box) than the much longer Black axis which goes from 10 to 60 (50 units).
 Because the proportions changed, the angle of the trend line also changed, and the line does not look as dramatic as in the chart on the left.